apena-ba/Darkly/12-FileExposure/Resources/README.md

 To prevent the unwanted exposure of resources, we must implement a solid server configuration.
 Additionally, performing testing and security assessments regularly is recommended to ensure there are no misconfurations.

 ## ☝️🤓 Advanced explanation
-The script we coded is a recursive web crawler that downloads all files from a given base URL where directory listing is enabled.
+The script we coded is a web crawler that downloads all files from a given base URL where directory listing is enabled.
 It recursively goes over routes and saves them, to then download all the files, showing the progress status.

 Usage:
 ```